 Hey you.
 Yeah, you with the modesty.
 You, with all the photos of your friends, the candids from the office party, and the beautifully edited shots from vacation.
 You’re the one capturing life all around, but who’s taking photos of you?
 If you’ve been avoiding taking selfies, it’s time to emerge from your cave.
-We’ve got a few reasons why and some tips to get you started.
+Our selfie guide has a few reasons why, and some tips to get you started.

-With celebrities like Miley Cyrus, Kim Kardashian, Justin Bieber, and James Franco on the interwebs, there’s no shortage of hot shots taking hottie shots of themselves.
-And we all know people who post so many selfies of duck-lipped smiles and annoying poses, it’s hard to believe they have time left for actually living.
+There’s no shortage of hot shots taking hottie shots of themselves, and we all know people who post so many selfies of duck-lipped smiles and annoying poses.
 They’re the reason selfies have a bad rap.
 But a selfie can add up to much more than a narcissistic flash in the pan.

 A selfie can define your relationship to a moment.
 By design, selfies are casual and spur-of-the-moment.
 You’re less likely to make a rigid, plastic smile when you’re capturing an an elated fist pump at a football game or a proud moment at a bowling alley.

 Selfies, over time, tell the story of your life in a way that the outward-facing camera lens does not.
-Like a strobe sends pulses of light across a room, a stream of selfies capture your attitude in context, across time.
+Like a satellite beaming signals of humanity across the universe, a stream of selfies capture your attitude in context.
+The history of You.

 Here are a few get-up-your-nerve prompts to get you going: